aws-amplify/docs/cli-toolchain/usage.md

 To use an iOS application with the local S3 endpoint you will need to [modify your Info.plist file](#ios-config).
 To use an Android application with the local S3 endpoint you will need an extra [configuration in your AndroidManifest.xml](#android-config).

-For DynamoDB storage, setup is automatically done when creating a GraphQL API and no action is needed on your part.
+For DynamoDB storage, setup is automatically done when creating a GraphQL API with no action is needed on your part.
+Resources for the mocked data, such as the DynamoDB Local database or objects uploaded using the local S3 endpoint, inside your project under `./amplify/mock-data`.

 ### Function mocking setup
 For Lambda function mocking, after running `amplify init` you can add a function to your project with `amplify add function` and either mock invoke it directly, or use the [@function](./graphql#function) directive as part of your GraphQL schema to mock the invocation as part of your API.

-To invoke the function with the local mock invoke:
+To invoke the function with the local mock:

 ```terminal
 $ amplify init